What is a Power of Attorney?

 2. General Power of Attorney

-A Power of Attorney is for a specific task and/or with a specific expiry date.
-A general Power of Attorney allows you to appoint someone to attend to financial and property related matters on your behalf.
-The Power of Attorney lasts while you have capacity.
-It also lasts for the duration of which the specific purpose is to be done.
+A general Power of Attorney is typically created for a specific task and/or with a specific expiry date.
+This Power of Attorney lasts while you have capacity (i.e. you are capable of making sound medical and/or financial decisions on your own behalf).
+It also lasts for the duration of the specific purpose/task for which the power was created.
 A common example of this is when a company appoints one director to sign all documents on the company’s behalf.
 Likewise if you appoint your solicitor to sign a contract on your behalf, you are appointing the solicitor as an attorney.